 What Is the Deadline for Filing a Lawsuit in Atlanta, Georgia?

-Georgia statutes of limitations law gives personal injury victims two years from the injuries for filing lawsuits.
+Georgia statutes of limitations law gives personal injury victims two years from the injuries to file lawsuits.
 Generally, a victim loses the claim if he or she does not file within two years of injury.
 There are certain circumstances, though, where the court will expand the deadline.

 For example, a minor who is not involved in a medical malpractice case usually has until the age of eighteen before the statute of limitations runs.
 So if you were assaulted as a child, you actually have until you are twenty to file a lawsuit.
 Obviously, we do not advise waiting, but circumstances may give you years to file suit.
 Notably, if negligence kills a minor, the filing time is two years from the date of death, regardless of how young the child was at death.

-Mental illness can expand time for filing lawsuits
+Mental illness can expand the time for filing lawsuits

 The deadline for filing lawsuits does not run while a mental illness incapacitates you.
 Understandably, the law will not force someone who doesn’t fully understand his or her rights to bring a claim.
 The deadline won’t run until the person regains good mental fitness or the court appoints a guardian.

-Criminal events can expand time for filing lawsuits
+Criminal events can expand the time for filing lawsuits

 When a crime occurs, whether a traffic violation or a rape, the timeframe will not run until the justice system convicts the criminal.
 Certainly, it’s true that the police don’t always catch the assailant or criminal.
 Still, the deadline for filing lawsuits will not begin to run until there is a guilty plea or a conviction of the assailant.
 For example, if a criminal sexually assaulted you three years ago, but the police haven’t captured your assailant, you still have the right to pursue a claim against the business that had insufficient security leading to your assault.